lacounty-isab/workshops/git/readme.md

 **Excercise 7 - Merge**

-branches since the split occurred; and that's fairly realistic.
+It's time to merge the `B1` branch to `master`.
+It's hard to remember what's happened on either of these two branches since the split occurred; and that's fairly realistic.
 So we'll start with using the `git log` command technique to check what has occurred on each branch before starting the merge.